sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I> We’ll come back to this example later in the [Make impossible states impossible](#impossible-states) section of the _Other techniques_ chapter.

+## Conclusion

+Conditions allow us to write generic code that supports many use cases.
+However, when the code has too many conditions, it’s hard to read and test.
+So we should be vigilant and avoid unnecessary conditions, or replace some conditions with more maintainable and testable alternatives.

 ---

 Start thinking about: